Josh Morgerman: Tropical cyclone chases

-2013 Typhoon Haiyan
+Typhoon Haiyan (2013)

 On November 7, 2013, Morgerman flew with fellow chasers James Reynolds and Mark Thomas to Tacloban City in the Philippines to intercept one of the most powerful typhoons in the 21st century: Typhoon Haiyan.

 They initially planned to ride out the storm south of the city, where the eye would ultimately make landfall; however, owing to a lack of sturdy shelters they opted to stay in Tacloban itself.
 They set up at a four-story concrete hotel about 26 ft above sea level.
 The chasers came prepared with a week's-worth of food and water.
 Around 6:45 a.m. local time, the northern eyewall began battering Tacloban and winds rapidly became violent.
 Morgerman described the winds to have a "tornado-like quality" at times.
 Windows and doors at the hotel blew out and the roof was torn off.
 Trees in the region were completely defoliated.
 Around 7:50 a.m. a powerful storm surge swept through the city, with flood waters reaching a depth of 4 ft at Morgerman's location.

 The fast-rising nature of the water incited panic, residents sheltering at the hotel scrambled to the building's second floor and some broke windows to escape their rooms.
 Morgerman jumped into the water to help people get from flooding rooms to the stairs.
 Thomas severely injured his leg in the water while assisting trapped people.

 Morgerman described the experience as traumatizing, witnessing the total devastation of Tacloban, bodies strewn across the streets, and "a city spiraling out of control".
 The crew was stuck in Tacloban for three days, eventually "escaping" on November 10 by which time the Philippine military arrived with relief supplies.
 Morgerman observed a minimum pressure of 959.9 mbar in the eyewall of Haiyan.
 Extrapolating from his second measurement of 960.4 mbar, he estimated the central pressure to have been below 900 mbar.

+On November 5, 2023, Morgerman returned to the Philippines and met with Reynolds and Thomas in Tacloban City a day later to commemorate the 10th anniversary of the cyclone hitting the city.
+They returned to the hotel that they rode the storm out in, and the hotel celebrated their return with a banner welcoming them back to the city.
+Morgerman revisited locations that were memorable to him from his time chasing Haiyan and reviewed the city's recovery since then.
+He also visited a burial site where hundreds of unidentified bodies were buried following the storm.
+The trio also attended a commemoration ceremony at the Tacloban City Convention Center for the cyclone's victims and met with locals who remembered them from their time in the city, and later attended a lunch banquet with President Bongbong Marcos.
+They also planted mangroves on an island the San Juanico Strait to "replace the ones lost in Haiyan".
+Morgerman also visited a family who he had met during the storm and whom he had helped rescue their eldest daughter out of the water.